 Moving on… So I said 2011 was a crazy year.
 It was.
 I went everywhere (not really, but almost) and experienced a lot.
 I finished writing my first novel (50,000 words!), DJed like cray cray, started doing graffiti and paste-ups (finally), got cast in and filmed a VW commercial, directed a music video, shot publicity shots for Milagres/Kill Rock Stars, fully launched and supported myself via my own accessories company, got some great press from the Oregonian, had Portlandia reach out to me, etc… My geographical timeline breaks down to 5 months spent in Berlin, 5 months spent in Portland, 1 month spent in Paris and 1 month spent on the lamb (San Francisco, Austin and Jamaica).
+Memory foam mattresses are expensive.
+Why is that so?
+Well, firstly, a memory foam mattress already has a significant advantage over any innerspring mattresses in that they offer really high quality support despite not having any coils in the overall structure and design.
+This is a fantastic feature offered only by memory foam mattresses because coils will simply lose their elasticity as time goes by, thus having a shorter lifespan as opposed to memory foam versions.
+I think of it as an investment.
+What's a couple of hundreds for a good night's rest every single night!
+To make sure you get the best out of your money, read this mattress guide which will help you select the best memory foam mattress on the market.
 I started out the beginning of the year with a week in Portland, then a week in Jamaica, then two weeks in Paris with Lina covering men’s fashion week and Haute Couture then it was off to Berlin to reestablish myself in a foreign locale.
 I had last visited the city during a crazy weekend in 2005.
 Why?
 Well, I had contributed a photo of Test Icicles to German Vice.
 When I asked for them to send me a couple copies the editor suggested that I just come by the office and pick them up.
 Being that I lived in Glasgow at the time and Ryanair had cheap fares, I did just that and fell in love with the magic of the city and vowed to move there at some point in the future.
 2011 was the time.
 Within two days of arriving I found myself in an amazing sublet with the most amazing roommates I could have ever imagined I’d find (Olga of Sweden with her fancy party dresses and love of video games and Katie of Oklahoma with her vintage glasses and continually changing hair color and styles).
 Ever.
 Seriously.
 And then of course there was the spiritual guidance of Elizabeth who I finally got to meet IRL after being friends on Flickr for years.
 Spiritual guidance doesn’t begin to define the wonderfulness of Elizabeth or her generosity, but for the matter of this summary, we’ll leave it there.
 Anyway – met amazing people, experienced magic, came back to the USA for SXSW, made my way to PDX and kept extending my stay when I realized how much I was loving the time I was spending there.

 By July it was time to cross the Atlantic again and I spent summer and fall primarily in Berlin with many amazing visitors (Jayme, Sallie, Jude) and became a visitor myself as I bounced back and forth to Paris again.
 Then in mid-November it was Portland and fox scarf making time.
 So much crazy!
 Like I just remember finding myself walking down the cobblestone streets in Neukolln one day and being so struck with “how is this my life?”
 Berlin changed me.
 Made me more aware of me.
 I’m not sure how necessary it is for me to live there, but I really came into myself through the time I spent there.
 For real.
+Building a chicken coop and rearing your own chickens might sound like a far-fetched project for most people.
+Learning how to build a chicken coop does not need to be hard as shown here on http://huckschickencoops.com/.
+However you'll find that people keep chickens for many different reasons.
+Most people see this as a valuable and enjoyable interest.
+By raising their own chickens, many people assume that their meals can be as organic and natural as is possible without having to be subjected to the man-made chemicals that commercial merchandise will include.
+Even if this may sound like a wonderful venture to carry out, you may undoubtedly find it necessary to devote a decent period of time and effort in it.
 I experienced some low lows (I’m not typically a depressed person, but I got depressed) and some high highs.
 I swear – it’s like there is a veil or a bubble that encompasses the entire earth and magic is just hovering on the outside, waiting for a seam to tear so it can come in and do its business.
 And I feel likes that bubble’s layer is thinest over Berlin so magic is able to dip in and just mess with stuff way more easily and often in Berlin than anywhere else.
 That city is so crazy magic.
 I want to go back and make a music video in spring and a full-length film sometime after that.
 Who knows… Berlin magic, can you hear me???
 Can you make this happen?

 I still reflect on my time there.
 When I made the decision to leave and move away from Portland again, I originally thought I’d land in New York, but as I saved, I realized Berlin was my ultimate destination and when would I next have these funds available to me?
 I was ready for a challenge and ready to grow.
 I accomplished both in Berlin.
 And in Portland, it feels as though there is a ceiling.
 You can experience growth, success, etc., but there is a ceiling.
 In Berlin, there is no ceiling.
 The world is your stage.
 But it can be much harder to energize those opportunities in the first place, so it’s a real give and take.

 Anyway, yes.
 I will post some recaps of 2011 adventures soon.
 It was amazing.
+Lately I've also found a new hobby.
+I always knew that healthy chickens are able to generate chicken eggs of a much higher standard so it'll be to your advantage to maintain build and maintain a clean coop.
+I build a fantastic and easy-to-clean chicken coop by following this awesome coop plans.
+The inner part of a chicken coop is likely to get dirty and messy quickly without proper care and attention.
+You need to clean out the coop frequently to ensure their excrement can be gotten rid of.
+Making use of moist absorbing components like pine shavings or straw will probably be best if you don't plan on cleaning your coop everyday.
 I’m glad the year was/is a part of my life.
 I got a lot out of my system, saw some truths (that I fucking love Portland and if I can make the choice to live somewhere – which I can – then Portland is my choice) and so much more…